CRESYM/colib0.github.io/pages/models/HVDC/MTDC_real-time_examples/index.md

 ## Open source implementations
-This model has been successfully implemented in : RSCAD software
+This model has been successfully implemented in : RSCAD FX 2.0 software

 | Software      | [Link](https://www.rtds.com/) |
 | -----------------  | --- |